Volume: Capacity and volume

 Capacity is the maximum amount of material that a container can hold, measured in volume or weight.
 However, the contained volume does not need to fill towards the container's capacity, or vice versa.
 Containers can only hold a specific amount of physical volume, not weight (excluding practical concerns).
 For example, a 50000 oilbbl tank that can just hold 7200 MT of fuel oil will not be able to contain the same 7200 MT of naphtha, due to naphtha's lower density and thus larger volume.

-Calculation
+Computation

+Basic shapes

+For many shapes such as the cube, cuboid and cylinder, they have an essentially the same volume calculation formula as one for the prism: the base of the shape multiplied by its height.

 Integral calculus

 The calculation of volume is a vital part of integral calculus.
 One of which is calculating the volume of solids of revolution, by rotating a plane curve around a line on the same plane.
 The washer or disc integration method is used when integrating by an axis parallel to the axis of rotation.
 The general equation can be written as:$$V = \pi \int_a^b \left| f(x)^2 - g(x)^2\right|\,dx$$where $f(x)$ and $g(x)$ are the plane curve boundaries.
 The shell integration method is used when integrating by an axis perpendicular to the axis of rotation.
 The equation can be written as:$$V = 2\pi \int_a^b x |f(x) - g(x)|\, dx$$ The volume of a region D in three-dimensional space is given by the triple or volume integral of the constant function $f(x,y,z) = 1$ over the region.
 It is usually written as: